NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/CSRF (Cross Site Request Forgery)/Browser protection against cross-site request forgery.md

 The server policy is expressed in JSON syntax, which poses a security challenge when evaluated with the javascript `eval` method.
 - when the policy file contains javascript code, this code is executed in the browser with the privileges of the extension
-- However, this can be mitigated by using the `nsIJson` interface for secure JSON processing
+- however, this can be mitigated by using the `nsIJson` interface for secure JSON processing

 A small modification of Firefox engine was necessary to access `Authorization` and `Proxy-Authorization` headers from `nsIHTTPChannel`

 Server-side specifications can fine-tune the client-side default policy, but have to be defined manually

 ### Evaluation

 - a proof-of-concept application was developed to test 59 scenarios in which a CSRF may occur.
 The policy successful protected against a CSRF attack